Bounding deformation spaces of Kleinian groups with two generators: Bounds using isometric circles

+which is clearly equivalent to the first inequality in the statement of the lemma.
+The other three equivalences are similar.

+To prove the lemma proper, we perform a surgery on the fundamental domain $ \mathbf{K} $ for $ \langle A \rangle $ by adding the fundamental discs of $ Y $ and deleting their $ A$-translates:

-where we may have to exchange one or both of $A$ for $A^{-1}$ depending on the signs of $\Re -d/c$ and $\Re a/c$.
+where we may have to exchange one or both of $A$ for $A^{-1}$ depending on the signs of $\Re (-d/c)$ and $\Re (a/c)$.
 This situation is illustrated in \cref{fig5}.

 Let $ U = \hat{\mathbb{C}} \setminus V $.
-By standard theory of M\"obius transformations, $ Y $ sends the exterior of $ D_1 $ into the interior of $ D_2 $.
+By the properties of isometric circles enumerated in \eqref{ICprop}, $ Y $ sends the exterior of $ D_1 $ into the interior of $ D_2 $.
 By construction, $ U $ lies in the exterior of $ D_1 $, and so $ U $ is moved off itself by $ Y $.
 Similarly, $ U $ is moved off itself by $ Y^{-1} $.
-We therefore have an interactive pair $ (U,V) $ and the proof is complete via \cite[\S VII.A.10]{Mas} if we can show that it is proper.
+By our assumptions on $A,D_1$ and $D_2$ we therefore have an interactive pair $ (U,V) $ and the proof is complete via \autocite[\S VII.A.10]{Mas} if we can show that it is proper.
 Let $ p $ be a fixed point of $ Y $; then $ p $ is not $ \langle Y \rangle$-equivalent to any point of $ U $, since the fixed points of $ Y^n $ all lie in the isometric discs of $ Y $. \end{proof}

-If $0$ is a fixed point for $Y$ (that is if $b=0$), then the four inequalities represent disks about $c$ of radius $2$ as $a$ and $d$ are determined by the trace ($\beta+1/\beta$) and determinant ($ad=1$).
-A drawback of this construction is that to apply our earlier results on conic interactive pairs we really do need $\mathbf{K}$ unaltered and so must modify the isometric disks of $Y$, unless they already lie in $\mathbf{K}$.
+If $0$ is a fixed point for $Y$ (that is if $b=0$), then the four inequalities in \cref{lem:first_bound} represent discs about $c$ of radius $2$ as $a$ and $d$ are determined by the trace ($\beta+1/\beta$) and determinant ($ad=1$).
+A drawback of this construction is that to apply our earlier results on conic interactive pairs we really do need $\mathbf{K}$ unaltered and so must modify the isometric discs of $Y$, unless they already lie in $\mathbf{K}$.
 In doing so the equations become so complicated that they are of little utility.
 However there is a special case where we can do this in a straightforward manner, and fortunately it is the case of primary interest to us.